-* A relatively “clean” strip between a hatching bed and a crop will help slow grasshopper migration.
+- A relatively “clean” strip between a hatching bed and a crop will help slow grasshopper migration.
 Grasshoppers are reluctant to enter the strip because it has no food, and they are very exposed to predators.
-Also, the strip enhances DeBug’s kill because grasshoppers have no other food.
+Also, the strip enhances EcoBran’s kill because grasshoppers have no other food.
 A wider strip is better, especially if the adjacent hatching bed is large.

 - A region which had a grasshopper problem in a previous year probably will also have an infestation the next year – the decline of the problem is generally gradual.
 Weather will affect the current year’s hatch, but USDA studies show that, on the average, much of the previous year’s problem is passed on to the next year.